The Miracles of Kindness

 We too have the power to increase all that is good.
 Kindness easily works its way through any group or crowd, and beyond, bringing feelings of well being to all.
 And there is no limit to how far it can go, and no limit to how much it can grow.

 So we too give thanks, grateful for the power to do this; we increase the joy in the world, as it comes back around to us, plentiful as ever.

 "A kind man benefits himself, but a cruel man brings trouble on himself."

 - Proverbs 11:17 NIV

-This is not about reward or punishment.
+This is not about being kind in order to receive some kind of reward, or about being kind to avoid some kind of punishment; it is about the nature of kindness.
 It is about the choices we make everyday.
 Not always feeling kind, we attempt to ignore the kindness that is being directed towards us.
 We forget how powerful kindness can be and we feel miserable resisting the miraculous.
 It may also be difficult to feel kind when there is some unkindness being thrown our way.
 And then there is that tendency to be the most impatient and unkind to those who are closest to us.
 We have become the mean ones.
 But there is no need do to fret because kindness, being what it is, has the power to diminish meanness, perhaps even banishing it, returning joy to our hearts and health to our bones.